 Can’t come to the dunes?
 Dunes Learning Center educators will bring the dunes to you!

-More than 5000 thousand students each year participate in one of Dunes Learning Center’s overnight programs at our Indiana Dunes National Lakeshore campus, but thousands more experience field-based, hands-on learning with Dunes Learning Center Dunes To You educators at schools and natural sites throughout the Calumet Region.
-Single day and progressive curriculum are available for students of all ages and abilities.
+More than 4,000 students each year participate in one of Dunes Learning Center’s overnight programs at our Indiana Dunes National Park campus, but thousands more experience field-based, hands-on learning with Dunes Learning Center educators at schools and natural sites throughout the Calumet Region.
+Stand alone and multi-part programs are available for students of all ages and abilities.
 Prices vary by program.
-Contact Dunes To You Coordinator Amber Horbovetz at 219-395-9555 to discuss the endless possibilities.
+Contact Education Director, Erin Crofton at 219-395-9555 to discuss the endless possibilities.

-Provide your students with an unforgettable education adventure!
-From civic engagement to standards-based environmental literacy programs that support STEM learning and classroom goals, Dunes To You educators will work with you to plan a learning experience that meets the unique needs and challenges of your students!
-Contact Dunes To You Coordinator Amber Horbovetz at 219-395-9555 for more information.
+Dunes Learning Center offers customized environmental education programs that support STEAM learning and classroom goals.
+Outreach educators work with you to plan and deliver learning experiences in the classroom or the community that meet the unique needs and challenges of your students.
+Contact Education Director, Erin Crofton at 219-395-9555 for more information.

 “Over the last four years, Portage Township Schools ISTEP+ Science scores have increased in both grades four and five.
 We believe that this can be correlated with the establishment of the Mighty Acorns program.”
 Dr. Debra J. Dudek, Portage Township Schools

-Read about Earth Force in our blog >
+Read about Mighty Acorns in our blog >

 CIMBY engages high school students in STEM-based learning and hands-on stewardship in their communities through Alliance for the Great Lakes' Great Lakes In My World curriculum.
 Students participate in once-in-a-lifetime experiences, such as exploring local waterways in a 24’ canoe and presenting their work at an environmental leadership summit, where they network their peers as well as experts in the environmental field.
 Teachers benefit from professional development where they learn to effectively deliver the place-based Great Lakes In My World curriculum which fosters an understanding of the natural history and environmental issues in the Calumet region.
-Contact Dunes To You coordinator, Amber Horbovetz to bring CIMBY to your classroom.
+Contact Education Director, Erin Crofton to bring CIMBY to your classroom.